Adaptive immune system: In insects

 For a long time it was thought that insects and other invertebrates possess only innate immune system.
 However, in recent years some of the basic hallmarks of adaptive immunity have been discovered in insects.
 Those traits are immune memory and specificity.
 Although the hallmarks are present the mechanisms are different from those in vertebrates.

 Immune memory in insects was discovered through the phenomenon of priming.
 When insects are exposed to non-lethal dose or heat killed bacteria they are able to develop a memory of that infection that allows them to withstand otherwise lethal dose of the same bacteria they were exposed to before.
 Unlike in vertebrates, insects do not possess cells specific for adaptive immunity.
 Instead those mechanisms are mediated by hemocytes.
 Hemocytes function similarly to phagocytes and after priming they are able to more effectively recognize and engulf the pathogen.
 It was also shown that it is possible to transfer the memory into offspring.
 For example, in honeybees if the queen is infected with bacteria then the newly born workers have enhanced abilities in fighting with the same bacteria.
 Other experimental model based on red flour beetle also showed pathogen specific primed memory transfer into offspring from both mothers and fathers.

-Most commonly accepted theory of the specificity is based on Dscam gene.
-Dscam gene also known as Down syndrome cell adhesive molecule is a gene that contains 3 variable Ig domains.
-Those domains can be alternatively spliced reaching high numbers of variations.
-It was shown that after exposure to different pathogens there are different splice forms of dscam produced.
-After the animals with different splice forms are exposed to the same pathogen only the individuals with the splice form specific for that pathogen survive.
+The most commonly accepted theory of this specificity is based on the Dscam gene.
+The Dscam gene, which mediates phagocytosis in some insects, contains three variable Ig domains.
+These domains can be alternatively spliced, producing a large number of possible isoforms.
+It has been shown that after exposure to different pathogens, different isoforms of Dscam are produced, and that these isoforms associate and defend against bacteria in an isoform-specific manner.

-Other mechanisms supporting the specificity of insect immunity is RNA interference (RNAi).
+Another mechanism that supports the specificity of insect immunity is RNA interference (RNAi).
 RNAi is a form of antiviral immunity with high specificity.
 It has several different pathways that all end with the virus being unable to replicate.
 One of the pathways is siRNA in which long double stranded RNA is cut into pieces that serve as templates for protein complex Ago2-RISC that finds and degrades complementary RNA of the virus.
 MiRNA pathway in cytoplasm binds to Ago1-RISC complex and functions as a template for viral RNA degradation.
 Last one is piRNA where small RNA binds to the Piwi protein family and controls transposones and other mobile elements.
 Despite the research the exact mechanisms responsible for immune priming and specificity in insects are not well described.